 French association of professional critics gave the "Best company » of the year 2017 Award to the Malandain Ballet Biarritz following its performances of Noah in Chaillot, national theatre of the Danse.

-In 2019, Thierry Malandain was appointed at the Académie des beaux-arts in Choreographic Art Department, along with Blanca Li and Angelin Prejlocaj.
+In 2019, Thierry Malandain was appointed at the Académie des beaux-arts in Choreography Department, along with Blanca Li and Angelin Prejlocaj.
 Four seats were vacant, three were filled.
 Czech choreographer Jiří Kylián joined the Académie des beaux-arts in March, but in the Foreign Associate Members' Department.